Starbulls Rosenheim

 The Starbulls Rosenheim are a professional ice hockey team based in Rosenheim, Germany.
 The team competes in the DEL2, the second highest level of play in professional German ice hockey.
-They play their home games at the ROFA-Stadion.
-ROFA AG is also one of the two main sponsors of the Starbulls.
-The contract with ROFA is currently dated until 2029.
+They play their home games at the SPIE Arena.

 The team joined SB/DJK Rosenheim in 1979, after EV Rosenheim had folded, and in 1994 the team adopted their current name.
 The team played in the Deutsche Eishockey Liga (DEL) from 1995-2000.
 In 2000, the Star Bulls Rosenheim sold their DEL licence to the Iserlohn Roosters.
 The current team Starbulls Rosenheim e.V. was founded on May 23, 2000 and had to restart in the lowest league the Bezirksliga.